 The Jews had to ally themselves with the Lizards since the Nazis (and several other ethnic groups) want them dead.
 Flash forward to Homeward Bound where it is implied that the now technologically outdated Lizards will shortly lose their influence due to the tech gap.
 Then recall that Nazi Germany still exists, Britain was last seen becoming a mirror of Nazi Germany, and a lot of humanity views Jews as traitors to the human race.
 This cannot end well.

-Best case scenario: the Jews emigrate to Lizard territory on Earth (incidentally, Israel is controlled by the Lizards) and become complete Quislings.
+Best case scenario: the Jews emigrate to Lizard territory on Earth (incidentally, Palestine is controlled by the Lizards) and become complete Quislings.
 The United States and Canada are still relatively sympathetic to those Jews who don't choose that route, and Japan is more or less indifferent (and may welcome potentially loyal colonists in their territory).
 Alternatively, both the humans and the Lizards have interstellar colonization capability at the end of the series, so the Jews might emigrate to another planet entirely (the Soviets are also developing their own starships, and have used this strategy before to deal with troublesome Jewish populations).

 A more literal example: in Homeward Bound, The Doctor AKA Henry Kissinger fails to revive properly from cold sleep, and Dr. Blanchard says that he may well have died en route, describing it as "dying in slow motion", an idea which makes Glen Johnson shudder.